mne-tools/mne-hcp/doc/index.rst

 Acknowledgements
 ================

-This project is supported by the AWS Cloud Credits for Research program and by the ERC starting grant ERC StG 263584 issued to Virginie van Wassenhove.
+This project is supported by the Amazon Webservices Research grant issued to Denis A. Engemann and by the ERC starting grant ERC StG 263584 issued to Virginie van Wassenhove.

 I acknowledge support by Alex Gramfort, Mainak Jas, Jona Sassenhagen, Giorgos Michalareas, Eric Larson, Danilo Bzdok, and Jan-Mathijs Schoffelen for discussions, inputs and help with finding the best way to map
 HCP data to the MNE world.